 BioFlo, LLC. offers innovative product solutions designed to provide improved healthcare benefits, enhanced freedom and mobility and reduced healthcare costs.
 We offer value-oriented programs with targeted solutions providing potentially better outcomes to your patient.
 Through clinical expertise, product training, clinical education and in-service training we will help you provide effective and efficient patient care.

 The BioFlo Urinary Management System is revolutionary in its design and advancement of the state of urinary catheterization.
-Designed to be attached to an indwelling, generally Foley, urethral catheter or a suprapubic catheter.
+Designed to be attached to an indwelling catheter (e.g. "Foley", urethral catheter or suprapubic catheter).
 The BioFlo AutoValve includes a luer lock sampling and irrigation port to eliminate the risk of needle sticks and infection.

 All BioFlo Urinary Management products feature the BioFlo Quick Disconnect allowing faster and easier attachment and detachment of BioFlo collection bags.
 The Quick Disconnect eliminates difficult collection bag changes, accidental spillage and unnecessary trauma resulting from trapped or pulled collection bags during user movement or relocation.

 Offering freedom of movement, a more discreet and convenient method of managing bladder function, with the peace of mind that comes from quick, trauma-free bag changes.

 CDC's basic prevention strategies and their specific recommendations (IB) states to maintain a closed drainage system when trying to prevent CAUTI.

 Through our clinical expertise, education and in-service product training we will help you provide effective and efficient patient care to potentially deliver positive results for your patients.